wolfgangasdf/iqp-book/3d-schroedinger.md

 `[slide]`

-Like the hydrogen atom, quantum systems are often spherically symmetric.
-Therefore, it is useful to know how to express the Hamiltonian in spherical coordinates, where we obtain this rather complex expression:
+Many quantum systems, like the hydrogen atom, have a potential which only depends on the radial coordinate, $V(r)$, so-called central potentials.
+To gain insight and solve the Schrödinger equation for this case, it is useful to express the Hamiltonian in spherical coordinates, where we can use this identity for the square of the nabla operator:

 $$
 \nabla^2=\frac{1}{r^2} \frac{\partial}{\partial^2}\left(r^2 \frac{\partial}{\partial r}\right)+\frac{1}{r^2 \sin \theta} \frac{\partial}{\partial \theta}\left(\sin \theta \frac{\partial}{\partial \theta}\right)+\frac{1}{r^2 \sin ^2 \theta}\left(\frac{\partial^2}{\partial \phi^2}\right)